joshua-hampton/exiftool-handler/README.md

 handler.test_from_template(template_id)
 ````

-will:

-- allow you to check that any [short tag
+- allows you to check that any [short tag
   names](#nomenclature_tag_names) supplied within the template have
   been interpreted as belonging to the intended [metadata
-  group](#nomenclature_tag_names) since metadata fields are shown by
+  group](#nomenclature_tag_names), since metadata fields are shown by
   [full tag names](#nomenclature_tag_names).

-- highlight substitution fields with bold text, if your terminal
+- highlights substitution fields with bold text, if your terminal
   allows this.
 An alternative way of displaying the substitution
   fields within a template is to use the [show_template_requirements
   method](#method_show_template_requirements).